 All of this can take time to be processed, so if someone has a terminal illness, and are not expected to live beyond 6 months, they can apply for emergency benefits through a form known as a DS1500.
 This isn’t well known, but is definitely worth asking about.
 Your GP will know what this is and can help you.

-I dread to think how much money we have collectively spent as a family when it comes to my dad’s health and wellbeing!
-Car parking tickets, train rides, taxi fares, food in the overpriced hospital cafeterias and coffee shops, equipment, gifts, cards and prescriptions – they all soon add up….. and it’s these little costs that I usually try to avoid.
+I dread to think how much money we have collectively spent as a family during my dad’s illness.
+Car parking tickets, train rides, taxi fares, food in the overpriced hospital cafeterias and coffee shops, equipment, gifts, cards and prescriptions – they all added up.

-The problem is, we could all be more frugal when it comes to times like these, but who really wants to be?
-Somehow, buying a cup of tea with a bit of cake makes the wait that little easier.
-It’s a measly compensation for the stress we’re going through.
-It’s that one ounce of control we have over a seemingly out-of-control reality.
+The problem is, we could have been more frugal during this time, but who really wants to be?
+Somehow, buying a cup of tea with a bit of cake made the waits that little easier.
+It was a measly compensation for the stress we were going through.
+It felt like that one ounce of control we had over our seemingly out-of-control reality at the time.

 Yes it’s better for the bank balance not to buy the overpriced tea, but who cares?
-I’d rather my dad is fed and watered when we’re out than not.
+I felt better knowing my dad was fed and watered when we were at the hospital.
 It might not seem like a very Money Doctor thing to say, but until you’ve been in that experience, it’s hard to explain why all the normal “rules” go out of the window at times like these.

 Or maybe it’s just me?

 When a family member has cancer, it also steals time as well as independence and freedom.